RADettmer/matplotlib_challenge/README.md

-# matplotlib_challenge
-Matplotlib Homework - The Power of Plots
+# Matplotlib Homework - The Power of Plots

+This homework/project works with Pandas and Matplotlib to analyze data drug testing data.

+Add screen shots.